jdbateman/Lendivine/README.md

 ## Summary
 Lendivine is an iOS application targetted for an iPhone running iOS 8 and above.
 This application enables users to search for and make small loans to entrepreneurs around the world.
-Yeah baby!
+Yeah lobaby!

 ## UI
 The UI is comprised of over a dozen view controllers.
 The main view controllers are listed below: